 In this post, we are concerned about the several things that could be causing email bounces and how they can be resolved.

-Two main types of email bounces
+Three main types of email bounces

 There are two types of email bounces — a soft bounce and a hard bounce.

 A soft bounce means that the email address is valid and was delivered to the recipient’s inbox, but it still bounced because the mailbox was full, the server was down, or the message was too large for the recipient’s inbox.

 A hard bounce happens when the email is permanently rejected because the email address is invalid or the email address doesn’t exist.

 Now that you understand the two basic types of email bounces, let’s take a look at the common reasons why emails might bounce.

 A general bounce describes a situation where the email bounces because the recipient doesn’t receive the email due to the technical limitations of the server.
 The cause is here, not so specifically stated or defined but linked to some technical limitations like receiver’s firewall settings restricting your emails.
 This type of email bounce is safe and doesn’t affect email account and sender reputation.